maggie0811/maggie_repository-/final_project_2.md

 This interview was with an environmental professional, so I was happy to have that perspective.
 Their background is mostly in air quality, however they have still taken some classes in biology and ecosystem services in the past.

 >_Does the story seem relevant to you?_

 "I like that there is a lot of pictures.
-It makes me want to spend more time on the slide and the byproduct is reading your text"
+It makes me want to spend more time on the slide and the byproduct is I also spend time reading your text."

 >_What did you think of the charts?_

 "For the map I don't know what ranges I am supposed to be looking at, maybe a circle?
 Also title the map.
 Center the title, and it can be bigger.
 It is also really nice when the map and title are both fully visible on the screen at the same time.
 12 to how many goats?
-Something to tie the transition from 12 to the next map."

-"Put parenthesis around the dates on the pop. growth.
+Something to tie the transition from 12 to the next map.
+Also you could put parenthesis around the dates on the pop. growth.
 Also the text should change.
 For the alternatives chart make sure it fits fully on the screen.

 "Overall the structure makes a lot of sense, you gave context and said what the solution was.
 Improve the graphic labels, maybe add more highlighting colors, make sure all the graphics fit on the screen at the same time."